Teresa Albor in the Addictions Department

 He has published over 500 papers and chapters in the addictions field, and has co-authored or co-edited about a dozen books or key reports.
 Current research interests include: new analyses of impact of public policy, potential approaches involving family members and take-home emergency naloxone to prevent heroin-overdose deaths and incentive-based interventions to improve treatment effectiveness in reducing drug use and associated harms.
 A full publication list can be found on his research portal here.

-Rebecca McDonald is a third-year PhD student working in the Department of Addictions under the supervision of Professor Sir John Strang and Professor David Taylor, Department of Pharmacy.
+Rebecca McDonald is a third-year PhD student working in the Addictions Department under the supervision of Professor Sir John Strang and Professor David Taylor, Department of Pharmacy.
 Her doctoral research examines novel injection-free Naloxone formulations for the prevention of opiate overdose deaths.
 During her PhD studies Rebecca has been working alongside Professor Sir John Strang as a consultant on take-home Naloxone to the United Nations and World Health Organisation.

 Professor Michael Lynskey is the Education Lead and Professor of Addictions for the Department of Addictions.
 Professor Lynskey will be involved in the creation of a workshop for MSc and PhD students in the Department to learn about cultural collaborations, using the residency as a case study.